craigh/PostCalendar/PostCalendar/docs/README.ical.txt

 Parameters can be stacked to do cool things.

-Show me all events for PostNuke catagory "My Sport" for this year.
+Show me all events for Zikula catagory "My Sport" for this year.

   http://localhost/ical.php?start=2004-01-01&end=2004-01-31&category=My+Sport&type=attach